kevinlawler/NSDate-TimeAgo/README.md

 2011-11-12 17:19:25.608 Proj[0:0] Output is: "41 years ago"
 </pre>

-2 other methods are available:
+3 other methods are available:

 * `dateTimeAgo`: returns times with only strings of the type: "*{value}* *{unit}* ago"
 * `dateTimeUntilNow`: returns only "yesterday" / "this morning" / "last week" / "this month" -- less precise than `dateTimeAgo` but more natural
+* `daysLeft`: returns a string stating how many days are remaining until the date occurs. ex: "3 days left".
+There is also a method that will allow a custom ending such as "days remaining"

 Those three methods can be interchanged as they have the same signature.